ray-project/ray/doc/source/cluster/kubernetes/user-guides/kuberay-auth.md

 This guide demonstrates granting access using a Kubernetes service account, but the same principles apply to individual Kubernetes users or cloud IAM users.

-### Create a Kubernetes Service Account
+### Create a Kubernetes service account

-Create a service account that will represent your Ray job submitter:
+Create a service account that represents your Ray job submitter:

 ```bash
 kubectl create serviceaccount ray-user
 ```

-Confirm that the service account currently cannot access the `RayCluster` resource:
+Confirm that the service account currently can't access the `RayCluster` resource:

 ```bash
 kubectl auth can-i get rayclusters.ray.io/ray-cluster-with-auth --as=system:serviceaccount:default:ray-user